Part of the Security audit

 What is mixed content?

-Mixed content occurs when an HTTPS page loads resources (images, scripts, fonts) over plain HTTP.
-This breaks the secure connection and may trigger browser warnings.
+Mixed content means an HTTPS page loads files (images, scripts, fonts) over plain HTTP.
+This breaks the secure connection and may cause browser warnings or remove the lock icon.

 Does mixed content affect SEO?

 Indirectly.
-Mixed content can remove the lock icon, which hurts user trust and may increase bounce rates.
+It can remove the lock icon, which hurts user trust and may raise bounce rates.
 Search engines also prefer fully secure sites.
+Pages with mixed content warnings are less likely to rank well.

 How do I find all mixed content on my site?

 Run a SiteCurl scan across your pages.
-The mixed content check flags every HTTP resource on every page.
-You can also check the browser console for mixed content warnings.
+It flags every HTTP file on every page.
+You can also check the browser console (F12) for mixed content warnings on individual pages.

 Can I check for mixed content without signing up?

 Yes.
-The free audit checks for mixed content as part of a full seven-category scan.
-No signup required.
+The free audit checks for mixed content in a full seven-category scan.
+No signup needed.

 Is mixed content common after migrating to HTTPS?

-Yes.
-It is one of the most common issues after an HTTPS migration.
-Internal links, images, and embedded content often still reference the old HTTP URLs.
+Very common.
+It is one of the most frequent issues after an HTTPS migration.
+Old links, images, and files often still point to HTTP URLs in templates, database content, and third-party embeds.

 Find mixed content on your site